 I have played guitar for approximately 20 years now.
 My first band was a punk band called "Noise Vandals", we recorded an unreleased album of all original material in the early 2000's.
 After that, I was in an alt-rock band called "Stoneface", and we released a full length album of original material in 2011 called "Smile At The Natives", which is available in many digital music platforms, including Spotify and iTunes.
 Most recently as a guitarist, I was in a modern hard rock band called "Awkward Silence".
 In 2017 we released an EP entitled "Cue The Crickets", which was also released to many digital music platforms.
-None of the above listed bands are currently still in existence.
+None of the above listed bands are currently still in existence, but I do have two new projects (one brand new, and the other new to me) that I'm playing guitar in now: One is an alternative rock / grunge rock band named 5 Body Blade, and the other is a doom/thrash stoner rock/metal band named Gunmetal Grey.
 I have played bass for approximately seven years now.
 My only experience in playing bass with a band has been my current band "Ice Cold Domestic", which was formed originally as a cover band in 2011.
 We do covers and interpretations of many 90's and 00's rock bands (Weezer, Green Day, Foo Fighters, etc., etc.), and have just finished a full length album of original material called "On Tap", which will be available through CD Baby's digital music platform partners in October of 2018.

 Music is may things to me.
 I use it as a means of expression, often for my own thoughts on things that I don't quite understand.
 Music also serves as a way for me to find common ground for relating to others.
 Music is great therapy too, because nothing can help alleviate the BS of a tough day like a song that we know and love.
 Music is an answer for questions that we don't even know how to ask.
 Music is an explanation for feelings and emotions that don't quite get covered by normal words.